Consistent Zero-Shot Imitation with Contrastive Goal Inference: Method

 \subsection{Goal-Sampling}

 During training, we use states stored in the replay buffer to continually fit a Gaussian Kernel Density estimator (KDE) approximating the distribution of visited states.
-This buffer is pre-filled at the start of training, and at each iteration, we select the state from the buffer that has the lowest probability under the KDE.
+This buffer is pre-filled at the start of training with data from a randomly initialized policy, and at each iteration, we select the state from the buffer that has the lowest probability under the KDE to train the policy.
 We call this method of automatic exploration: GoalKDE.

-See Appendix \ref{app:pseudocode} for a summary of the full CIRL algorithm consisting of these main method components.
+See Appendix \ref{app:pseudocode} for a summary of the full CIRL algorithm.